Robin-WZQ/T2IShield/README.md

 - [2024/7/2] Our work has been accepted by ECCV2024!
 - [2024/7/18] We release the paper in the Arxiv.
-- [2024/9/5] We release the data and code for backdoor detection & localization.
+- [2024/9/5] We release the data and code for backdoor detection.

 ## 👀 Overview